 The Simple Explanation of How College Football Rankings Work

 College football has always had a difficult relationship with rankings.
 There are too many teams and not enough games, and teams are so spread out that the people making the rankings can’t even see all of them play.
 The reality is that there is no way to compile a perfect rankings system and the end result is that a fistful of different ranking systems exist.
-If used correctly, these ranking systems are a tremendous tool in any bettor’s repertoire.
+If used correctly, these ranking systems are a tremendous tool when betting college football online.

 The Coaches Poll, the AP Poll, the Playoff Committee rankings, various computer-based hierarchies: it can be difficult to keep them all straight in your head.
 Here’s a handy cheat-sheet of sorts, which sets out the various rankings systems in college football and details their varying levels of importance.